The Horse in Motion: Development

-Stanford disliked the typical portrayal of a galloping horse with its legs simultaneously extended fore and aft, as shown here in an 1839 painting by John Frederick Herring Sr.
+The typical portrayal of a galloping horse with its legs simultaneously extended fore and aft, as shown here in an 1839 painting by John Frederick Herring Sr.

 Leland Stanford had a large farm at which he bred, trained, and raced both standardbreds, used for trotting races in which a driver rides in a sulky while driving the horse; and thoroughbreds, ridden by jockeys and raced at a gallop.
 He was interested in improving the performance of his horses of both types.

 From his close observation of racehorses, Stanford was convinced that most depictions of running horses made by human artists were wrong.
 The great majority of oil paintings at the time portrayed the animal above the ground with its forelegs both extended forward at the same time as its rear legs were both extended to the rear, similar to a flying squirrel in the air.
 Stanford wished to establish the truth by photographing a horse at full speed.

 Stanford had an interest in art and science, in which he looked for illustration and affirmation of his ideas and observations about the horse's motions, but got frustrated with the lack of clarity on the subject.
 Years later, he explained: "I have for a long time entertained the opinion that the accepted theory of the relative positions of the feet of horses in rapid motion was erroneous.
 I also believed that the camera could be utilized to demonstrate that fact, and by instantaneous pictures show the actual position of the limbs at each instant of the stride".